Fitus/Zaloha2.sh/README.md

  * Zaloha2 is not limited by memory (metadata is processed as CSV files, no limits for huge directory trees).
  * Zaloha2 has optional reverse-synchronization features.
  * Zaloha2 can optionally compare the contents of files.
- * Zaloha2 prepares scripts for case of eventual restore.
+ * Zaloha2 prepares scripts for case of eventual restore (can be optionally switched off to shorten the analysis phase).

 Full documentation is available both [online](DOCUMENTATION.md) as well as inside of Zaloha2.sh.